 We are expert in all financial disputes/issues arising from relationship breakdown, whether through negotiation outside the court process or robust representation at court.

-A bespoke service is offered to each client and especially considered approach in each matter.
+A bespoke service is offered to each client, with an especially considered approach in each matter.

 Emergency advice is available to ensure personal protection and protection of assets in urgent cases, pending determination of financial arrangements.